MarsBased/handbook/blogging-guide.md

 First of all, you should take into account your timezone.
 Say, if you’re an offshoring development company from India and your target is the UK, try posting in their morning, so that people read your blog first thing during breakfast or during their commute to work.
 Also, companies targeting US clients should choose between East & West Coast.
 A good tactic is to publish for East Coast first, and then publish the link in the social networks for each different time zone you might have defined as target (West Coast, Japan, etc.).

-According to [Buffer](http://buffer.com "Buffer"){:target="_blank"} and other social media gurus, the best time to blog is either early in the morning or right after lunch.
+According to [Buffer](http://buffer.com "Buffer") and other social media gurus, the best time to blog is either early in the morning or right after lunch.
 There does not seem to be a consensus on which days of the week are better for blogging.
 Test it for yourself.

 Test, measure, repeat.
-[Google Analytics](http://www.google.com/analytics/ "Google Analytics"){:target="_blank"}, [Medium](http://medium.com "Medium"){:target="_blank"} and many Wordpress plugins are really effective when measuring the impact of your blog posts.
+[Google Analytics](http://www.google.com/analytics/ "Google Analytics"){:target="_blank"}, [Medium](http://medium.com "Medium") and many Wordpress plugins are really effective when measuring the impact of your blog posts.
 By using them, you can understand your audience and adjust your publishing times to them.
 **Key question:** When are your target readers most prone to devote some time to read you?

 ###Produce content worth sharing

 We don’t really know a lot about how to monetise a blog, so this tip goes to bloggers that want to get exposure organically.

 One of our favourite social media gurus, Guy Kawasaki, explained what is the most effective tactic to be noticed on social networks.
-His advice is to [create content worth sharing](https://www.startupgrind.com/events/details/startup-grind-london-hosted-guy-kawasaki-canvaex-apple#/ "Guy Kawasaki at Startup Grind"){:target="_blank"}.
+His advice is to [create content worth sharing](https://www.startupgrind.com/events/details/startup-grind-london-hosted-guy-kawasaki-canvaex-apple#/ "Guy Kawasaki at Startup Grind").
 Your content can be inspiring, educational, fun, viral, give free content or what have you, but it should really get your audience to spread the word for you.

 Social media is your friend and can really boost your number of views and shares: aim for retweets or shareable content.
 Not only will the entry be good, but you can also test stuff outside of the content.
-For instance, [Buffer test their blog posts titles using the social networks](https://blog.bufferapp.com/a-scientific-guide-to-writing-great-headlines-on-twitter-facebook-and-your-blog "Buffer Blog"){:target="_blank"}.
+For instance, [Buffer test their blog posts titles using the social networks](https://blog.bufferapp.com/a-scientific-guide-to-writing-great-headlines-on-twitter-facebook-and-your-blog "Buffer Blog").
 They share each blog entry with three or four different titles and perform A/B testing.
 The tweet that gets more visits, retweets, likes and favourites is the best title for the blog.
 This is only a way to A/B test it, but there are millions of ideas out there!
 Be creative!

 Social networks also offer a great chance to engage with your community.
 For those old enough to have used internet forums back when they were the thing - in the pre-Google or pre-Myspace days - we saw people posting stuff in forums to get like-minded people’s opinion and interesting discussions.
 You can do the same here, by wrapping up the post with a call to action, as we said in the first part of our blogging guide.